ywkim0606/borglab.github.io/_pages/openings.md

 There are  postdoc scholarship available.
 I'd be happy to support you after you apply to our group.
 Take a look at the [veni fellowship](http://www.nwo.nl/en/funding/our-funding-instruments/nwo/innovational-research-incentives-scheme/veni/index.html) or the [Marie Curie fellowship](http://ec.europa.eu/research/mariecurieactions/about-msca/actions/if/index_en.htm).

-### Master projects for Leiden University students
+### Master projects for Georgia Tech University students
-If you are a Master student at Leiden University looking for a Master project, contact me (or any group member) per email or stop by my office.
+If you are a Master student at Georgia Tech University looking for a Master project, contact me (or any group member) per email or stop by my office.

 ### Bsc / Master students from elsewhere
-If you are interested in pursuing a Master degree at Leiden University, see [mastersinleiden.nl](http://www.mastersinleiden.nl/programmes/physics/en/introduction).
+If you are interested in pursuing a Master degree at Georgia Tech University, see [mastersinleiden.nl](http://www.mastersinleiden.nl/programmes/physics/en/introduction).
 Sometimes, we take master students or summer interns if we get exceptional applicants (this usually means very good grades and a personal recommendation).

 <figure>